camerongreen/alq/README.md

 The SMTP module is installed in development, so you can use it to send emails if you have a valid SMTP server (ie the one your internet provider uses)

+To set it up in development for eg the ALQ MPs module:
+ * Go into System -> SMTP Authentication Support
+ * Turn on module
+ * Put in SMTP Server settings (smtp.gmail.com, Port 465, Use SSL)
+ * Put Gmail address in for SMTP Authentication username, and generate app password from Google
+ * Log everything
+ * Go into System -> Mail System
+ * New Setting - ALQ MPs module, key is campaign_confirmation_message
+ * New Class - Format: MimeMailSystem, mail: SmtpMailSystem
+ * Assign new class to new setting

+// todo: put this in the import_prod.sh script

 # Tests